SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 -__Software and Framework Libraries__

 - [Balsamiq Wireframes](https://balsamiq.com/)
-    - To create wireframe sesign outlay
+    - To create wireframe design outlay

 - [Google Fonts](https://fonts.google.com/)
     - To acquire 'Lato' and 'Merriweather' font to use on the site